sachinira/template-export-email-from-sfdc-contacts/README.md

 ## What you need
 - A Salesforce Account.
-- An Azure Stirage Account.
+- An Azure Storage Account.

 ## How to set up
 - Import the template.